Handling Mouse Events

 }

-For some reason these callbacks never run.
+For some reason, these callbacks never run.

 Conclusion

-There is still the issue that both the default cursor and the game cursor are visible in the game tracking area, but I will fix this issue later.
+Now the app can react to mouse events by moving the cursor on the screen.
+However, there remains the issue that both the default cursor and the game cursor are visible within the game tracking area.
+I intend to address this later.

-In the next post I’ll create the first sprite node for displaying the scene background.
+In the next post, I’ll create the first sprite node for displaying the scene background.